 Further investment in this area needs to be preceded by further investment in programme development, either using the existing programmes as a base or designing new programmes, as well as rigorous outcome evaluation using a range of measures.
-This evaluation process is well underway for these programmes in relation to the participants which Corrections funds, but adequate evaluation of outcomes for clients referred to these programmes by the Ministries of Justice and Social Development has yet to occur.
+This evaluation process is well underway for the Corrections-funded programmes, but adequate evaluation of the Justice- and Social Development-funded programmes has yet to occur.

-WHAT MAKES FAMILY VIOLENCE PERPETRATOR TREATMENT EFFECTIVE?
+WHAT WOULD MAKE FAMILY VIOLENCE PERPETRATOR TREATMENT EFFECTIVE?